Granulocyte transfusion: Donation

 Prior to donating granulocytes, potential donors must undergo screening and testing procedures.
 They are required to meet the general criteria for blood donation.
 Because the granulocyte concentrate also contains red blood cells, the donor's ABO blood type is usually matched to the recipient's.
 If the recipient has antibodies against human leukocyte antigens (HLA), proteins found on the surface of white blood cells, the donor's cells need to be tested for compatibility, because antibodies against donor granulocytes can reduce the effectiveness of the transfusion and cause transfusion reactions.

 In order to collect enough granulocytes for the transfusion to be effective, donors are frequently given drugs to increase their neutrophil count prior to the blood collection.
 The treatment typically includes corticosteroids or G-CSF, often in combination.
-Before effective techniques were developed for increasing the neutrophil count and isolating granulocytes from other blood cells, granulocytes were sometimes collected from people with chronic myeloid leukemia, a disease that causes a very high neutrophil count.
 Donors may experience minor side effects from steroid and G-CSF treatment, including headaches, bone and joint pain, insomnia and fatigue.
-During the blood collection, the donor's blood is mixed with hydroxyethyl starch, which helps separate the granulocytes from other blood components during sample processing.

 The donor blood undergoes leukapheresis, a process by which white blood cells are separated from red blood cells and plasma.
+During the blood collection, the donor's blood is mixed with hydroxyethyl starch, which helps separate the granulocytes from other blood components during sample processing.
 The other components of the blood are returned to the donor's circulation.
 The process of collecting the granulocytes takes about four to five hours.
 Because a large amount of blood (seven to ten litres) is processed during apheresis, donors may experience adverse effects from changes in fluid balance.
 An alternative approach, more commonly used in the United Kingdom, is to combine the buffy coats (the fraction of blood containing white blood cells) from multiple routine blood donations to create a blood product containing a high amount of granulocytes.

 Once collected, granulocytes have a 24-hour shelf life.
 It is recommended that they are transfused within a few hours of collection.
 They cannot be frozen, as this severely inhibits the cells' functions.
 The white blood cell concentrate obtained through leukapheresis contains a high number of active T lymphocytes, which can cause graft-versus-host disease in the recipient, so it is often exposed to radiation to inactivate these cells.